deckhouse/deckhouse/docs/documentation/pages/SECURITY_SOFTWARE_SETUP.md

 kesl-control --set-settings 11 --add-exclusion /var/log/pods
 ```

+{% alert level="info" %}
-_Note:_ when adding, a notification may be shown that some directories do not exist.
+When adding, a notification may be shown that some directories do not exist.
 The rule will still be added (this is expected behavior).
+{% endalert %}

 ### Task 12.
 Firewall Management

+{% alert level="danger" %}
-> The task **MUST BE DISABLED!!!** **DO NOT ENABLE IT ONCE DISABLED!!!** It will render Deckhouse inoperable!
+The task must be disabled.
+Do not enable it once disabled.
+It will render Deckhouse inoperable.
+{% endalert %}

 This task removes all iptables rules not related to KESL ([link to the KESL documentation](https://support.kaspersky.com/KES4Linux/11.3.0/en-US/234820.htm)).

 If the task is enabled, disable it by running the following command: